goneri/ansible-collection-goneri.utils/README.md

 - Are you lazy and feel like this should be automated!?
 - So am I!...
 And you may like `update_return_section`!

+`update_return_section` is callback plugin that will:

+- collect the output of the tasks
+- compare it with the existing RETURN block
-`update_return_section` is callback plugin that will collect the output of the tasks and inject it in the `RETURN` section of the associated modules.
+- if the new block is longer, it will inject it in the `RETURN` section

 oh also, THIS CALLBACK WILL REWRITE THE CONTENT OF YOUR MODULES BEHIND YOUR BACK.
 So ensure your work environment is safe before using it.

 ## To summarize the benefit

-- always keep the RETURN block up to date
+- always keep the RETURN block up to date.
-- be more awaiavoid the case where a module
+- easier to spot the case when the module output get changed by new change.

 ## Installation